ghostdevv/jellycommands/docs/guide/commands/slash.md

     },

     autocomplete: async ({ interaction }) => {
-        // This gives you the name of the option that is being autocompleted const focused = interaction.options.getFocused(true);
+        // Get the name of the option that is being autocompleted const focused = interaction.options.getFocused(true);

         if (focused.name === 'color') {